Mallebourn History, Family Crest & Coats of Arms

 The surname Mallebourn was first found in Cheshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1250 when Ellen de Malbanc was the heiress.
 She married Sir Robert of Stockport.
 The family held a family seat at Mottram.

-Important Dates for the Mallebourn family
+Early History of the Mallebourn family

 This web page shows only a small excerpt of our Mallebourn research.
 Another 85 words (6 lines of text) covering the years 1455, 1487, 1695, 1768 and 1740 are included under the topic Early Mallebourn History in all our PDF Extended History products and printed products wherever possible.